 - Memory problems

-- Lanugo (a downy layer of hair growth on the body and face)
+- Lanugo (the growth of downy hair on the body and face)

 What Is Anorexia Athletica?

-- Feelings of guilt or anxiety when normal exercise schedule is not followed
+- Feelings of guilt or anxiety when the self-imposed exercise schedule isn’t followed

-- Exercising instead of working or attending school
+- Exercising instead of working or going to school

 - Feelings of isolation while exercising

-- Lying about the extent of exercise routine
+- Lying about the extent of their exercise schedule

 - Thinking about food only as it relates to exercise

 - Basing self-worth on the amount of exercise completed each day